 Accessory structure.
-For the purposes of this chapter, a structure used only for parking and storage that is located on the same parcel of property as a principal structure and the use of which is incidental to the use of the principal structure.
+A structure on the same parcel of property as a principal structure and the use of which is incidental to the use of the principal structure.
+For floodplain management purposes, the term includes only accessory structures used for parking and storage.